CharlGottschalk/approvejs/docs/pages/root/validation.md

 ### Test Results

-ApproveJS returns a default object as a result.
+ApproveJs returns a default object as a result.

 ```javascript
 {